salsabilmislat/reading-notes/Read205.md

     - Save images at the right size
     - Use the correct resolution

-- HTML5 has introduced a new [figure] element to ontain images and their caption so that the two are associated.
+- HTML5 has introduced a new [figure] element to obtain images and their caption so that the two are associated.

-## Colores
+## Colors

  > Color can really bring your pages to life.